croffler/hugo-test/site/content/sbp/time-series.markdown

 ```

 ### SLA-Driven Capabilities
 The XAP runtime environment provides SLA-driven capabilities via the `GSM` and the `GSC` runtime components.
 The `GSC` is responsible for running one or more Processing Units; while the GSM is responsible for analyzing the deployment and provisioning the processing unit instances to the available `GSCs`.
-The `SLA` definitions can be provided as part of the processing unit package or during the processing unitâ€™s deployment process.
+The `SLA` definitions can be provided as part of the processing unit package or during the processing unit's deployment process.
 They define the number of processing unit instances that should be running and deploy-time requirements such as the amount of free memory or CPU or the clustering topology for processing units which contain a space.
 The `GSM` reads the SLA definition, and deploys the processing unit onto the available GSCs according to it.

 This demo will use a `sla.xml` file which contains the SLA definitions within the processing units jar file.
-This file can be located under the `META-INF/spring` directory, alongside the processing unitâ€™s `pu.xml` file.
+This file can be located under the `META-INF/spring` directory, alongside the processing unit's `pu.xml` file.

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>